 About the Author

 Thomas P. Vartanian is an expert on financial services and financial technology described by clients as “one of the best financial services lawyers in America.”
 He chaired the Financial Institutions practices at two international law firms, Dechert LLP and Fried Frank LLP, through several financial crises.
-Both as a federal financial regulator and private practitioner, he has worked with many of the largest financial companies in the world and advised parties with regard to many of the largest bank failures in American history.
+Both as a federal financial regulator and private practitioner, he has worked with many of the largest financial companies in the world and advised parties in a majority of the 50 largest financial institution collapses in American history.

 Mr. Vartanian served in the Reagan Administration as General Counsel of the Federal Home Loan Bank Board and the FSLIC, where he dealt with the S&L crisis and closed or merged over 1000 institutions, including structuring the first national and cross-industry financial institution combinations in the country.
 Prior to that, he served in the Carter Administration in the Office of the Comptroller of the Currency as Special Assistant to the Chief Counsel.